-Resolution No. 2015-06: Approving the Corporation's Annual Procurement Contracts Report for the fiscal year ended March 31, 2015 and reapproving the Procurement Guidelines for the New York Local Government Assistance Corporation.
+Resolution No. 2016-04: Approving the Corporation's Annual Procurement Contracts Report for the fiscal year ended March 31, 2016 and approving the Procurement Guidelines and amendments thereto for the New York Local Government Assistance Corporation.

 After no questions or comments were brought before the Board, Mr. Reale asked the members for a motion to adopt the Resolution.
 A motion was made and seconded, and the Directors approved the Resolution.